CASP-Systems-BU/eeo-toolkit/ocr/README.md

     - `eeo5_typed.yaml`
     - `eeo5_typed_checkbox.yaml`

+> [!TIP]
-> **Tip**: To calibrate new layouts, use the GUI utility:
+> To calibrate new layouts, use the GUI utility:
 >
 > ```bash
 > python3 ocr/visualization/get_location.py
 > ```
 >
-> and click cell corners to export YAML tuples.
+> and click cell corners to get the coordination.

+> [!NOTE]
+> The coordination for EEO-1 forms are the coordication after the white-space-cutting, while that for EEO-5 forms are the original.
+> It is because the EEO-5 forms we received did not have the shifting and scaling issues, while many EEO-1 forms does.
+We leave the room for you to go with either ways.

 ### 2. Pre-Processing (Optional)